-

-1. Last updated on
+Last updated on

 In 1977, the International Labour Organisation (ILO) adopted the Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy.

 Within the United Nations, the discussion gained momentum in the mid-2000s.
 This resulted in 31 guidelines on business and human rights, which the Human Rights Council adopted in 2011.
 For Belgium, these UN Guiding Principles (UNGP) form one of the fundamental pillars of human rights protection in the context of corporate social responsibility (CSR).
-In implementation of the UNGP, the Human Rights Council set up a working group on business and human rights.
+In implementation of the UNGP, the Human Rights Council set up a UN Working Group on business and human rights.
 This working group monitors the application of the guidelines and launched the idea of National Action Plans (NAPs).

-A mapping of existing measures at Belgian level was first carried out.
-Stakeholder consultation rounds were organised with civil society as well as consultations with the various advisory councils.
-This exercise resulted in a NAP with 33 actions.
 The implementation of these actions, which are the joint responsibility of the federal actors and the actors of the federated entities, is evaluated annually by the Working Group on Social Responsibility within the Interdepartmental Commission on Sustainable Development.

-In the context of the NAP, various resources were developed to provide interested individuals and organisations with additional explanations on how human rights can be integrated into the functioning of businesses and organisations.
+In the context of the first NAP, various resources were developed to provide interested individuals and organisations with additional explanations on how human rights can be integrated into the functioning of businesses and organisations.

 Those include: